Getting Started with PDI

 Click the Content tab, then set the Format field to Unix.

-Click the File tab again and click Show file content in the lower section of the window.
+Click the File tab again and click the Show file content in the lower section of the window.

 Follow these steps to provide information about the data’s content.

-Number of header lines:
+1in the Number of header lines field.

-Text File Input Content tab Click the Fields tab, then click Get Fields to retrieve the input fields from your source file.
+Text File Input Content tab Click the Fields tab and click Get Fields to retrieve the input fields from your source file.
+When the Number of lines to sample window appears, enter

-Text File Input Fields tab To verify the data is read correctly, click the Content tab, then click Preview Rows.
+Text File Input Fields tab To verify that the data is read correctly, click the Content tab, then click Preview Rows.

-Click OK to save the step settings.
+Click OK to save the information that you entered in the step.

 In the Transformation Name field, enter